-I love poetry, everything from Beowulf to bawdy limericks, which is why I thought of the nursery rhyme about the crooked man when I saw this subway ad on the 1 Train about “nano braces.”
+I love poetry, everything from Beowulf to bawdy limericks, which is why I thought of the nursery rhyme about the crooked man when I saw a subway ad on the 1 Train about “nano braces.”

 The crooked man seems to be very content in this poem.
 He has a crooked house, crooked cat, crooked money, and crooked life.
 In fact, he is crooked, which means that he is living in harmony with everything around him.
 Since the pieces are all crooked, they fit together nicely.
 Imagine what his life would be like if somebody came along and told him that he needed to straighten himself out and that he could do so through a revolutionary technique involving “nano-braces.”
 I doubt he would say, “Is that right?
 Please, sir, tell me more.”